stormearthandlava/stormearthandlava.github.io/guide/raids/SotFO.md

 - GCDs spent on healing and utilities are GCDs not spent on damage, but both are necessary to down a raid boss.
 Find the balance to optimize your contributions to your raid team.

 - Time spent in {{ site.data.spell.ghost_wolf }} is time spent not doing damage.
-Practice proactive movement and utilize {{ site.data.spell.spiritwalkers_grace }} and instant casts as much as you can for movement heavy encounters.
+Practice proactive movement and utilize {{ site.data.talent.swg }} and instant casts as much as you can for movement heavy encounters.

 - When talenting {{ site.data.talent.pe }}, always remember that you have an additional defensive ({{ site.data.spell.harden_skin}}) and single target stun ({{ site.data.spell.pulverize }}) through {{ site.data.talent.earth_elemental }}.